 A security deposit is money that the renter pays the landlord to cushion for any extra costs.
 It is refundable at the end of the lease term.
 Landlords in Roanoke require security deposits for a number of reasons.
 Some of the reasons for requiring security deposits are to cover for:

-• Lost rental income that results from property abandonment by the tenant.
+- Lost property income that results from property abandonment by the tenant.

-• Missed rental payments.
+- Missed property payments.
 If a tenant owes rent as a result of them terminating the lease or rental agreement early, Virginia landlords can use the deposit.

 Security Deposit Limit